evidenceprime/html-docx-js/README.md

 Images Support
 -------------

 This library supports only inlined base64 images (sourced via DATA URI).
-But it is easy to covert a regular image (source from static folder) on the fly.
-If you need example of coverting images sourced from static folder on your server to base64 on the fly you can [checkout a demo page source](https://github.com/evidenceprime/html-docx-js/blob/master/test/sample.html) where canvas is used for such covertion (see function `convertImagesToBase64`).
+But it is easy to convert a regular image (sourced from static folder) on the fly.
+If you need an example of such conversion you can [checkout a demo page source](https://github.com/evidenceprime/html-docx-js/blob/master/test/sample.html) (see function `convertImagesToBase64`).

 Usage and demo
 --------------